hernantz/blog/content/introducing-pak.md

 An environment is defined in a Pakfile it might list dependencies of `.pak` files that can be pinned in a Pakfile.lock

 System directories should be mounted as RO.
 To avoid malicius packages from globally altering the system.

+https://www.youtube.com/watch?v=oPymb2-IXbg NixOS: How it works and how to install it!

+Like software which needs to be built + released, systems can also be built (packeages installed) and released (services started, db migrations run, etc).